 |

-This is the original BMW 530 shifter.
-It looks to be awful far back, but we will make it work nicely even if I shorten the longitudinal shift link some 6".
-This will effectively move the shifter forward, so that will be about at the front of the seat. |
+The shifter isway too far back now, but the longitudinal shift link can be shotened some 6".
+This will effectively move the shifter forward, so that the shifter boot will be about at the front of the seat. |

 I kicked the wheel very tight and rolled twelve times over each line where the beads were going to be rolled.